gnat/nc-cms/README.md

 Embeddable, lightweight PHP CMS.
 ================================

 Website "add-on" style integration.
-Retains the most important features of a modern day CMS: User login, file uploads, edit of content areas and page titles.
+Retains the most important features of a modern day CMS:

+* User login.
+* File uploads.
+* Edit website content.

-Optionally use a database for content storage (MySQL, etc.) However, a database is not required: a very fast flat file storage system is used by default.
+Optionally use a database for content storage (such as MySQL) However, a database is not required, and a fast flat file storage is used as default.

 ### Integration Sample
 ```php